CloudLinux 6 Hybrid kernel

 Note.
 The system must be registered in CLN.

-1. Update rhn-client-tools from beta
+1. Update rhn-client-tools from production

 2. Run normal-to-hybrid script.